StuartRiffle/ragtag-tiger/README.md

 > **Windows trap:** &nbsp; You have to run `refreshenv` in an command prompt window after changing an environment variable to get the new value.
 This is easy to forget, and can make for some confusing error messages.

 If your inference provider is not here, there's a good chance they run an OpenAI API-compatible server somewhere anyway.
-Try this:
+If you can find the server URL, this should work the same for any provider:
 ```
 --llm-provider openai  --llm-server URL  --llm-model NAME
 ```

 # RAG gauntlet